All Episodes

 Use the code brand to get $60 off.

-I've taken it, I ain't got no parasites on me, baby.
+I ain't got no parasites on me, baby.

-Click the link in the description, get yours today.
+Click the link in the description.

 Use that code.

-I was saying to Russell, so like as not being a media person, my interview technique, or my whole philosophy around it, really, it's like when we used to play Assassin's Creed, yeah.
+I was saying to Russell, so like as not being a media person, my interview technique or my whole philosophy around it, really, it's like when we used to play Assassin's Creed, yeah.

 That's how I see it.